JackDca/Mailpilewiki/FAQ-Feature-Requests.md

 ### Make sure users can set different SMTP ports for outgoing mail as most ISPs block port 25

-Uses can specify this from the "Settings" interface.
+Users can specify this from the "Settings" interface.

 ### Make users should be allowed to choose rather or not SSL is enabled.
 SSL should be either a self signed key which Mailpile makes, or a key the user provides.